-Material Process Control is the systematic committee review of hazardous materials usage and storage to assure that hazardous materials are being used in a safe manner by all empolyees.
+Material Process Control is the systematic committee review of hazardous materials usage and storage to assure that hazardous materials are being used in a safe manner by all employees.

-Some companies have recognized the value of reviewing the introduction of a new hazardous material within a process.
-Usually, this consists of reviewing the MSDS/SDS and its proposed planned usage.
+Companies have recognized the value of reviewing the introduction of a new hazardous material.
+Usually, this consists of reviewing the SDS and its proposed planned usage.

-Even if you do not want to establish a formal approval process to hazardous materials management, the database created with the REQUEST and SOP provides management tools which are unavailable elsewhere.
-The flexibility of the hazardous materials management software allows these documents and the review process to be customized to the exact needs of the user.
+The database created with the REQUEST and SOP provides management tools which are unavailable elsewhere.
+The flexibility of the hazardous materials management software allows the review process to be customized to the exact needs of the user.

-LOGICAL has included key fields which need to be tracked for comprehensive hazardous materials management, but the user may decide to use some fields, all fields, or replace some fields with those that meet their own unique needs.
-If usage and storage totals are included, the software can be used to calculate SARA Tier II and Form R usage threshold reports.
+If usage and storage totals are entered into the system, the software can be used to calculate SARA Tier II and Form R usage threshold reports.

-How do you train employees within your facility on the proper use and handling of hazardous materials as it applies to their specific process?
+How do you train employees on the safe use, handling, and disposal of hazardous materials?

-How do you acquaint employees of facility specific rules and regulations regarding safe storage of a recently delivered material?
+How do you disseminate facility specific rules and regulations regarding safe storage of a recently delivered material?

 SOPs are the answer.
 An SDS might state "dispose of according to federal, state, and local regulations".
 The SOP will include facility specific disposal requirements, such as "absorb spills with 'floor-dry' and place the waste in the designated red-top accumulators".